Introduction

 which is what I did.
 Because it's pre-packaged, and comes in via a

-checksum-verified installation method (Debian apt
+checksum-verified installation method (Debian apt), that is all

 that is required to install; it will pull in a newer version of git

-and some other dependencies from the Debian
+as well as git-annex and some other dependencies from the Debian

 Wheezy archive.
 (In theory updates to the